 The flea market is located at 625 Smith Avenue, in the Nashville Expo Center at the Tennessee State Fairgrounds.

 Nashville Flea Market Dates

-The market is open every fourth Saturday of the month except in December when it happens the third Saturday of the month due to the Winter holidays.
+The market is open every fourth Saturday of the month except in December when it is held the third Saturday of the month due to the winter holidays.

-One thing that sets the Nashville Flea Market apart from other flea markets is its monthly themes.
-Past themes have included things like retro revival, romance junkies, down memory lane, vintage galore, Americana cool and old-school rules.
+One thing that sets the Nashville Flea Market apart from other flea markets is its monthly theme.
+Past themes have included things like retro revival, romance junkies, down memory lane, vintage galore, Americana cool, and old-school rules.

 - Friday: 8 a.m. to 5 p.m.

 Some years, a later Friday opening of noon is at times listed for January and February.

 Admission to the Flea Market is free but parking costs a small fee per vehicle, with shuttles provided.
 Free handicapped parking is available for those with a handicap permit.
 For road-trippers there's overnight RV parking for a larger fee.
 While pets are not allowed in the flea market, service animals are welcome.

 Among old and new merchandise, you can find:

 - Jewelry (new and old)